fl2mex/hyper/README.md

 * [Vulkan Docs] for more API use/spec
 * [VMA Docs] for VMA
 * [GIGD Vulkan Project] for a more in-depth look into Vulkan
+* [Sascha Willems' Vulkan Examples] for examples of specific Vulkan features
 * [Vulkan Minimal Example] for an example of unique handles
 # Building
 You can build this on Windows using the included Visual Studio 2022 solution. <br>